ageneric/suspicious-page/README.md

-# A "Phishing Page"
+# "Legitimate Phishing Page"

-A joke page that doesn't do anything.
+This page has been set up as a joke.
+It doesn't do anything.